Home Real Estate Morrill Land Grant Act

 The Smith-Lever Act made the creation of cooperative extensions mandatory.
 In all states of the Union, the act allocated $480,000 to be distributed equally to each state in the amount of $10,000 per year for these extensions to promote good farming and home techniques.
 This allotment was to increase to $500,000 for the second year of the enactment and increase by $500,000 more until year 7 when the federal government would allocate $4.58 million to be distributed equally among the states.
 The Smith-Lever Act was the first of the amendments to the Morrill Land Grant to require that the states match any distribution made to the states for the purpose of education.

-The Bankhead-Jones Act of 1935
+The Bankhead-Jones Act Of 1935

 The Bankhead-Jones Act of 1935 took another step to ensuring education and the establishment of public Universities.
 This addition to the original Morrill Land Grants was passed during the height of the great depression and was, in a way, part of a larger plan to educate individuals in farming techniques that would lessen the effects of the dust bowl in the Midwest by teaching appropriate farming techniques.
 The Bankhead-Jones Act increased federal allocation of funds to educational institutions throughout the several states.